 The Maltron has two advantages over regular keyboards.
 First, it is curved to fit the actual lengths of your fingers (instead of pretending that your fingers are all equally long, the way flat keyboards do).
 Secondly, it gives you the option of using a more efficient letter arrangement than the standard "QWERTY" layout.

 It turns out the the "QWERTY" layout was not designed to help you type quickly, but instead to prevent the machine from jamming.
 The physical shape of the keyboard, and the letter layout, were designed around the mechanics of the key-lever-hammer system, not around the problem of mapping human finger motions to the English language.
+These days, there's no reason for us still to be using that shape (though if you are using that shape, then check out some better key layouts for it).

-But these days, there's no reason for us still to be using that setup.
 Maltron's shape and new letter arrangement puts common letters in natural places, avoids "single-finger hurdles" (where a single finger has to move between two different keys, for example, typing "lo" on a QWERTY keyboard).
 Its complete physical redesign allows for innovations like giving "E" to the left thumb, and both SPACE and RETURN to the right thumb.

 The Maltron allows you to use "QWERTY" if you just want to enjoy the improved shape without relearning how to type.
 However, I recommend their improved layout (a toggle button switches between the two arrangements).
 It took me a month or so to learn, and its advantages were immediately obvious by the end of that time.